Confirmed Exoplanets: 3447

-In its initial mission the NASA Kepler spacecraft has detected 1,030 planets in its initial scan of 156,000 stars in a small region of the Cygnus and Lyra constellations in the Milky Way galaxy.
-Within its data there are 3,704 planet candidates waiting confirmation.
-Most are around stars between 500 and 3,000 light years from the sun.
+In its initial mission the NASA Kepler spacecraft has detected 4,747 planets in its initial scan of 156,000 stars in a small region of the Cygnus and Lyra constellations in the Milky Way galaxy.
+Of these, 297 are within the habitable zone of their star.
 As there are over 200 billion stars in our galaxy, this initial scan of a small region suggests that the galaxy may contain at least 50 billion planets.
-Of these, millions may be in the narrow zone around their star where life can exist.
+Of these, millions may be in the habitable zone around their star.
 (Photo courtesy NASA Kepler Mission/ Carter Roberts)

-The rate at which planets are being discovered indicates that they are very common in our Milky Way galaxy.
-We now speculate that our own may contain perhaps 50 billion planets.
-On some of these there may be civilizations that have advanced well beyond our own stage of development, perhaps within 1,000 light years of the sun, or even closer.
-This realization has led to a surge in interest in detecting the presence of such civilizations under an effort that comes under the general name of SETI (the Search for Extraterrestrial Intelligence).
-The main technique in the search examination of radio waves and light from outer space for signs of intelligent communications.
+We recognize that some of the planets in our Milky Way galaxy may support civilizations that have advanced well beyond our own stage of development.
+This has led to a surge in interest in detecting whether such civilizations may be broadcasting their presence.
+Under an effort referred to as SETI (the Search for Extraterrestrial Intelligence), the main technique is examination of radio waves or light from outer space for signs of intelligent communications.
 [More . . .]

 SETI-SETR.org is a nonprofit organization dedicated to investigating the possible role of science and religion in communications from advanced extraterrestrial civilizations.